MrBounty/PZ-Mod---Doc/Test MP mod.md

 ## Server
 You can also do it using a nosteam dedicated server.
 Follow [this guide](https://pzwiki.net/wiki/Dedicated_Server) to make a server.
-After the server is launched, you can connect the same way, using `localhost`.
+After the server is launched, you can connect the same way, using `localhost` and two nosteam game.
+You can add you username as admin from the server console.